konflux-ci/release-service-catalog/tasks/populate-release-notes-images/README.md

 | snapshotPath | Path to the JSON string of the mapped Snapshot in the data workspace | No       | -             |
 | commonTags   | Space separated list of common tags to be used when publishing       | No       | -             |

+## Changes in 1.2.0
+* The task now looks for tags in each component of the snapshot spec file and uses them instead of the commonTags if any exist

 ## Changes in 1.1.0
 * Existing CVE data is present in the resulting releaseNotes key instead of overwritten
 * Update task image for fix in get-image-architectures script